Olympias (trireme): Technology

 The trireme was a fast attack, light displacement vessel.
-In order to sustain the bending moments of her considerable length, a tightened rope (hypozomata) was mounted beneath the deck spanning from bow to stern.
+In order to sustain the bending moments of her considerable length, tightened ropes (hypozomata) were mounted beneath the deck spanning from bow to stern.
 This was an ingenious way to increase rigidity of the hull.
 Today in modern construction it is called pre-tensioning.
-After every trip the triremes were pulled ashore in special slides and the hypozomata was re-tightened.
+After every trip the triremes were pulled ashore in special slides and the hypozomata were re-tightened.

 The trireme hulls were constructed from planks with closely spaced and pegged mortise and tenon joints.
 When these are fitted carefully the hull can carry shear stresses well and stay watertight.

 It was estimated that her ramming speed should have been in excess of 16 knots, something the present reconstruction could not achieve, possibly because it was overweight.

 Crew

 A trireme of the classical period would have had a crew of 200, including five officers.
 This would be made up of: